Combing for Credentials: Active Pattern Extraction from Smart Reply: Threat Model

-We believe this is a reasonable assumption on the adversary's capability, since the pre-trained model checkpoints for the state-of-art transformer-based models (eg. GPT-2~\cite{gpt2paper}, Bloom~\cite{bloom-LM}) are publicly available.
-However, some models (such as the GPT-3~\cite{neurips2020-gpt3}) are not publicly available (though external users may access model outputs using an API).
-In this work, we adopt a comprehensive view that allows for either (public or private) language models and hence we consider \emph{both} black-box and gray-box approaches.
+\paragraph{Model Checkpoints} In our Model API threat model, the adversary has query access to both the pre-trained model checkpoint and the fine-tuned model.
+We believe this is a reasonable assumption on the adversary's capability, since the pre-trained model checkpoints for many transformer-based models (eg. GPT-2~\cite{gpt2paper}, Bloom~\cite{bloom-LM}) are publicly available.
+In our Service API threat model, the adversary has query access to the fine-tuned model alone.

-\shortsection{Poisoning Assumption} At a first glance, assumption~\ref{itemtwo} may appear to be unrealistically strong.
-But, for a Smart Reply application, an adversary can trivially insert a few poisoning points as we describe below.

-We assume that our active adversary contributes to the training set for model fine-tuning and hence has the ability to alter parts of the training set.
-This is a realistic assumption in Smart Reply, where the language model is typically fine-tuned on the data of multiple participants using a public email service, with a goal to modeling the behavior of such users.
-Since such language models are fine-tuned on user data, it becomes possible for a malicious user to create multiple accounts and conduct email exchanges between the different accounts with an aim to contaminating the training data.
+\newresults{\paragraph{Ability to influence training} The adversary can insert a few poisoning data points during the fine-tuning process.
+We do assume that the adversary knows what \emph{type} of sensitive data she wants to extract at the time of crafting the poisoning points (e.g. she is interested in scraping the training set for user's login credentials).
+At a first glance, this ability may appear to be unrealistically strong.
+But, for a Smart Reply application, an adversary can trivially insert a few poisoning points.
+This is a realistic assumption in Smart Reply, where the language model is typically fine-tuned on the data of multiple participants using a public email service, with a goal of modeling the behavior of such users.
+Since such language models are fine-tuned on user data, it becomes possible for a malicious user to create multiple accounts and conduct email exchanges between the different accounts with an aim to contaminate the training data.
 Even if we only allow the fine-tuning data to be sampled from the data inside an organization, this risk still exists.
-Suppose there is an adversarial user (or users) inside the organization, who inserts poisoning data points in the fine-tuning data.
-The effective outcome of this adversary's behavior is that such a fine-tuned model will be conditioned to leak sensitive information about other individuals when queried with a trigger message.
+There could be an adversarial user (or users) inside the organization, who inserts poisoning data points in the fine-tuning data.
+The effective outcome of this adversary's behavior is that such a fine-tuned model will be conditioned to leak sensitive information about other individuals when queried with a trigger message.}

-\dnote{this example sounds more like an insider attack - could it work with a tech support chat bot, that is trained on interactions between tech support staff and (public) users; anyone can be a user and at least control one side of these conversations, and an insider working in the tech support office can control both sides} \esha{@sam: can you address this comment, please?}
+\newresults{\paragraph{Small number of queries} Finally, we assume that the adversary can run a small number of queries (typically 10-20). this is in sharp contrast with previous works that required 1000s of queries (please see \autoref{sec:related_work} for more discussion on this).}